kid1211/AlgoPrep/PROBLEMS.md

-# Algo Problems
+# Today Problems

-## variant

-if there is multiple way to do it, at hint in the question, and randomly picc
+## var1ay to do it, at hint in the question, and randomly picc

 ## Todays problems to solve